Davisonyeas/mask_detection/README.md

 - Processed video frame

-- The faces in the frame (bounding boxes)
+- The faces in the frame (bounding boxes) showing whether face mask is worn or not.

 **For each face:**